H2S Treatments with H2S Scrubbers

 Hydrogen sulphide (H2S) is a colourless, strongly smelling gas that, depending on the accumulated amount, can be both toxic to human health and corrosive to unprotected machinery.
+Effective H2S treatment is essential for safely and efficiently utilising biogas from various sources like landfills and industrial processes.
 In sufficient quantities, it can also be flammable.
-It forms under anoxic conditions and frequently accompanies the formation of methane during the degradation or organic material.
+It forms under anoxic conditions and frequently accompanies the formation of methane during the degradation of organic material.

 Because it is produced by biological processes, mechanisms to adequately treat hydrogen sulphide are of critical importance during any process that uses anaerobic digestion as a basis for creating and accumulating biogas used in the production of energy.